BHADRESHVARIYA22/AHB/AHB_Specifiaction.md

       - INCR4, INCR8, and INCR16.
       - WRAP4, WRAP8, and WRAP16.
      ![image](https://github.com/user-attachments/assets/1a7d3436-cfa7-4897-9c48-581c9615d1ca)
-    - **T0-T1** The Manager initiates the next beat of the INCR4 burst to address 0x24.
+    - **T0-T1** The Master initiates the next beat of the INCR4 burst to address 0x24.
-    - **T1-T3** The Manager inserts a BUSY transfer to address 0x28.The Subordinate inserts wait states with HREADYOUT = LOW.
+    - **T1-T3** The Master inserts a BUSY transfer to address 0x28.The Slave inserts wait states with HREADYOUT = LOW.
-    - **T3-T4** The Manager changes the transfer type to SEQ and initiates the next beat of the burst to address 0x28.
+    - **T3-T4** The Master changes the transfer type to SEQ and initiates the next beat of the burst to address 0x28.
-    - **T4-T6** With HREADY LOW, the Manager must keep HTRANS constant.
+    - **T4-T6** With HREADY LOW, the Master must keep HTRANS constant.
     - **T5-T6** Beat to address 0x24 completes with HREADY HIGH.
-    - **T6-T7** Third beat of the INCR4 transfer to address 0x28 completes and the Manager starts the final beat to address 0x2C.
+    - **T6-T7** Third beat of the INCR4 transfer to address 0x28 completes and the Master starts the final beat to address 0x2C.
     - #### BUSY transfer, undefined length burst
     - During a waited transfer for an undefined length burst, INCR, the master is permitted to change from BUSY to any other transfer type, when HREADY is LOW.
     - The burst continues if a SEQ transfer is performed but terminates if an IDLE or NONSEQ transfer is performed.
       ![image](https://github.com/user-attachments/assets/cc2a1b63-8b8e-486a-946c-2f57a07eff51)

-    - **T0-T1** The Manager initiates the next beat of the INCR burst to address 0x64.
+    - **T0-T1** The Master initiates the next beat of the INCR burst to address 0x64.
-    - **T1-T3** The Manager inserts a BUSY transfer to address 0x68.The Subordinate inserts wait states with HREADYOUT = LOW.
+    - **T1-T3** The Master inserts a BUSY transfer to address 0x68.The Slave inserts wait states with HREADYOUT = LOW.
-    - **T3-T4** The Manager changes the transfer type to NONSEQ and initiates a new burst to address 0x10.
+    - **T3-T4** The Master changes the transfer type to NONSEQ and initiates a new burst to address 0x10.
-    - **T4-T6** With HREADY LOW, the Manager must keep HTRANS constant.
+    - **T4-T6** With HREADY LOW, the Master must keep HTRANS constant.
-    - **T5-T6** Undefined length burst completes with HREADY HIGH and the Manager starts the first beat to address 0x10.
+    - **T5-T6** Undefined length burst completes with HREADY HIGH and the Master starts the first beat to address 0x10.
-    - **T6-T7** First beat of the INCR4 transfer to address 0x10 completes and the Manager starts the next beat to address 0x14.
+    - **T6-T7** First beat of the INCR4 transfer to address 0x10 completes and the Master starts the next beat to address 0x14.
   - ### 3.7.2 Address changes during wait states
     - When the Slave is requesting wait states, the Master can only change the address once, except as described in:
       - During an IDLE transfer
       - After an ERROR response
       - #### During an IDLE transfer
-      - During a waited transfer, the Manager is permitted to change the address for IDLE transfers.
+      - During a waited transfer, the Master is permitted to change the address for IDLE transfers.
 When the HTRANS
-      - transfer type changes to NONSEQ, the Manager must keep the address constant until HREADY is HIGH.
+      - transfer type changes to NONSEQ, the Master must keep the address constant until HREADY is HIGH.
       ![image](https://github.com/user-attachments/assets/4f2c5799-6d35-4869-b7d0-21a33abaf49d)
-      - T0-T1 The Manager initiates a SINGLE burst to address A.
+      - T0-T1 The Master initiates a SINGLE burst to address A.
-      - T1-T2 The Manager inserts one IDLE transfer to address Y. The Subordinate inserts a wait state with HREADYOUT = LOW.
+      - T1-T2 The Master inserts one IDLE transfer to address Y. The Slave inserts a wait state with HREADYOUT = LOW.
-      - T2-T3 The Manager inserts one IDLE transfer to address Z.
+      - T2-T3 The Master inserts one IDLE transfer to address Z.
-      - T3-T4 The Manager changes the transfer type to NONSEQ and initiates an INCR4 transfer to address B. Until HREADY goes HIGH, no more address changes are permitted.
+      - T3-T4 The Master changes the transfer type to NONSEQ and initiates an INCR4 transfer to address B. Until HREADY goes HIGH, no more address changes are permitted.
-      - T5-T6 SINGLE burst to address A completes with HREADY HIGH and the Manager starts the first beat to address B.
+      - T5-T6 SINGLE burst to address A completes with HREADY HIGH and the Master starts the first beat to address B.
-      - T6-T7 First beat of the INCR4 transfer to address B completes and the Manager starts the next beat to address B+4.
+      - T6-T7 First beat of the INCR4 transfer to address B completes and the Master starts the next beat to address B+4.

       - #### After an ERROR response
-      - During a waited transfer, if the Subordinate responds with an ERROR response, then the Manager is permitted to change the address when HREADY is LOW
+      - During a waited transfer, if the Slave responds with an ERROR response, then the Master is permitted to change the address when HREADY is LOW
         ![image](https://github.com/user-attachments/assets/83907d69-e229-4d37-b6ac-281219e8d884)
-      - T0-T1 The Manager initiates the next beat of the burst to address 0x24.
+      - T0-T1 The Master initiates the next beat of the burst to address 0x24.
-      - T1-T3 The Manager initiates the next beat of the burst to address 0x28.The Subordinate responds with OKAY.
+      - T1-T3 The Master initiates the next beat of the burst to address 0x28.The Slave responds with OKAY.
-      - T3-T4 The Subordinate responds with ERROR.
+      - T3-T4 The Slave responds with ERROR.
-      - T4-T5 The Manager changes the transfer type to IDLE and is permitted to change the address while HREADY is LOW.
-The Subordinate completes the ERROR response.
+      - T4-T5 The Master changes the transfer type to IDLE and is permitted to change the address while HREADY is LOW.
+The Slave completes the ERROR response.
-      - T5-T6 The Subordinate at address 0xC0 responds with OKAY.
+      - T5-T6 The Slave at address 0xC0 responds with OKAY.
 ## 3.8 Protection control
   -**Pending** : At last
 ## 3.9 Memory types